Put the Love Back in Your Marriage

 What actions specifically delight and please your spouse?
 Do you know?

-- Observe: Couples need to spend time, effort, and energy staying current or finding out for the first time what their spouse loves, enjoys and appreciates.
-Your spouse’s opinions and preferences may change over time.
+- Observe: Couples need to spend time, effort, and energy staying current (or finding out for the first time) what their spouse loves, enjoys, and appreciates.
+And, be aware that your spouse’s opinions and preferences may change over time.
 “You love country music?” discovers the husband after asking his wife what songs she’d like in celebration of their 5th wedding anniversary.

 - Ask: If you don’t know what pleases your spouse, ask.
 Then LISTEN to your spouse’s response.
 Make it matter to you what your spouse likes or doesn’t like.
 If your husband of 15 years doesn’t want to go by “Tommy” anymore, then gladly start calling him “Tom” and encourage everyone else to do the same.